This half-day course covers the main areas associated with exam invigilation.

 Delegates will receive the following documents:

-Centres which are members of The Exams Office may send 2 delegates per year free of charge.
+Members of The Exams Office can send 2 delegates FREE of charge.

 Jean formed ‘The Exams Office’ in 2014, and is the lead subject matter expert.
 She devises a range of support materials, including exam policy templates, termly checklists and good practice guides.
 Jean develops and quality assures all training materials, and is part of the training team which delivers exams training on behalf of ‘Exams Training Limited’ across England.